-Guest Posting in 2021: Amplify Brand First, Build Links Second
+Guest Posting In 2023: 15 Tips To Increase Your Brand Awareness

 I’ve written multiple articles here about SEO writing if you want to dig in, but the absolute basics include:

-- Target 1 or 2 keywords per guest blog.
+- Target one or two keywords per guest blog.

 - Use target keywords in an approximately 55-character title.

-- Use numbers; research by Conductor shows that show that headlines with numbers are the most preferred by readers.
+- Use numbers; headlines with numbers are typically popular with readers.

-- Use of brackets or parentheses in the title; the same research as above says they increase click-through by 38%.
+- Use of brackets or parentheses in the title; Research by HubSpot and Outbrain showed that headlines with bracketed clarifications performed 38% better than those without them.

-- Use target keywords in meta descriptions of about 150 characters, with a marketing message and clear call to action.
+- Use target keywords in meta descriptions of about 150 characters, with a marketing message and clear call to action (CTA).

 - Use related keywords naturally infused into the content.